Stop fraudsters

 Confirm with trustdb

-On a prefix hit, fetch all full hashes sharing that prefix from trustdb and compare client-side. trustdb only ever sees a 4-byte value that collides across many real identifiers.
+On a prefix hit, fetch all full hashes sharing that prefix and compare client-side. trustdb only sees the 4-byte value.

 full = trustdb.lookup(prefix) if h in full: - 04 your call